This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Dizziness, a severe headache, or vision loss

-- His blood sugar level or blood pressure is higher or lower than his healthcare provider said it should be.
+- Blood sugar or blood pressure levels that are higher or lower than healthcare providers recommend

-- You have questions or concerns about his condition or care.
+- You have questions or concerns about your loved one's condition or care.

 Know the warning signs of a stroke: